 Shauna is an occupational therapist in the GTA and has been the Project Coordinator for the Voices of Youths from 2013 to 2016.
 She loved learning about the perspectives of a variety of individuals within the community, and how their experiences can teach us all about friendship and inclusion.
 In her spare time, she enjoys performing music and being outside in nature.

 Jasmine has worked as a Research Assistant at the University of Toronto’s Department of Occupational Therapy and Occupational Science for two years.
 I loved being the interviewer for the Voices of Youth project because she likes meeting new people and learning about their lives.
 Jasmine also enjoys movies, reading and shoe shopping.

 Matthew is happy to be a part of the Voices Of Youth research project.
 He has worked as an Inclusive recreation assistant with the organization Extend-A-Family over the past three summers, and is looking forward to helping with research in the disability field where inclusion is one primary topic of interest.
 Matthew was the videographer for the project, he assisted the team with using video methods to learn about the lives of the project’s participants.

-For over a year, Mushfika has been volunteering to assist youth with disabilities in therapeutic recreation.
-During her undergraduate studies at the University of Toronto, she became interested in research on disability studies, which ultimately lead her to the Voices of Youth project.
-Mushfika is very honoured to be a part of the team as a research assistant.
-She feels empowered from working with like-minded people who are also dedicated to understanding barriers to youth social and physical development.
+For over a year, Mushfika has been volunteering to assist children and youth with disabilities in therapeutic recreation.
+During her undergraduate studies at the University of Toronto, she became interested in research on disability studies, which lead her to the Voices of Youths project.
+Mushfika feels empowered from working with like-minded people who are also dedicated to understanding barriers to youth’s psychosocial development and community engagement.